sybrew/the-seo-framework/readme.txt

 		* JS Event `tsf-updated-block-editor-${type}` is now available.
 		* JS Event `tsf-updated-primary-term` is now available.
 		* JS file `utils.js` is now available and considered "common"; it contains two public methods: `debounce` and `delay`.
-		* JS file `ui.js` is now available and considered "common"; it handles notices and contains two public methods: `fadeIn`, `fadeOut`, and `traceAnimation`.
+		* JS file `ui.js` (`window.tsfUI`) is now available and considered "common"; it handles notices and contains two public methods: `fadeIn`, `fadeOut`, and `traceAnimation`.
+		* JS file `postslugs.js` (`window.tsfPostSlugs`) is now available and loaded with `post.js` and `le.js`; it handles post parent selections to update the canonical URLs accordingly.
+It has a caching system to prevent repeated lookups.
+The initial lookup is done via PHP, and they're only done when the permalink structure requires it (`%postname%`).
-		* JS file `termSlugs.js` is now available and loaded with `post.js`, `term.js`, and `le.js`; it handles term selections to update the canonical URLs accordingly.
+		* JS file `termslugs.js` (`window.tsfTermSlugs`) is now available and loaded with `post.js`, `term.js`, and `le.js`; it handles term selections to update the canonical URLs accordingly.
 It has an advanced caching system to prevent repeated lookups.
 The initial lookup is done via PHP, and they're only done when the permalink structure requests it it (`%category%`, `%product_cat%`, etc.).
-		* JS file `authorSlugs.js` is now available and loaded with `post.js` and `le.js`; it handles author selections to update the canonical URLs accordingly.
+		* JS file `authorslugs.js` (`window.tsfAuthorlugs`) is now available and loaded with `post.js` and `le.js`; it handles author selections to update the canonical URLs accordingly.
 It has a caching system to prevent repeated lookups.
 The initial lookup is done via PHP, and they're only done when the permalink structure requires it (`%author%`).
 		* jQuery Event `tsf-updated-gutenberg-${type}` now also respond to `'slug'` type changes.
 			* But this event is deprecated.
 Use the JS Event `tsf-updated-block-editor-${type}` instead.
 		* `tsfTerm.taxonomy` is now available.
+		* `tsfPost.l10n.params` now has properties `id` and `isBlockEditor`.
+They should be used instead of the namesake properties in `tsfPostL10n.states`, but we still need to find a good way to deprecate these.
+		* `tsfPost.l10n.nonces.edit_post` is now available.
+It's indexed by post ID, unlike `tsf.l10n.nonces.edit_posts`, which is a general capability check.
+		* `tsfTerm.l10n.params` now has properties `id` and `taxonomy`.
+		* `tsfTerm.l10n.nonces.edit_term` is now available.
+It's indexed by term ID.
+		* `tsfMedia.l10n` now has property `warning`, which is a map of image types that aren't compatible with some or most social platforms, and some explanatory translations.
+		* `tsfPT.l10n.i18n` now has the property `selectPrimary`, while all others have gone.
+			* This is now equal to `tsfPTGB.l10n.i18n`.
 	* **Improved:**
 		* JS Events `tsf-updated-block-editor` and `tsf-updated-block-editor-${type}` now respond to `'slug'` type changes.
 		* Removed redundant lookups and processing in quick-edit by testing if we're editing a post or taxonomy.